Ion exchange chromatography

 Nature of Resin

 The affinity of resin towards ions is greatly influenced by the nature of the resin.
-This requires consideration of the nature of the functional group (weak or strong), degree of cross-linking, etc. The degree of cross-linking decides porosity, while the size of resin decides permeability.
+This requires consideration of the nature of the functional group (weak or strong), degree of cross-linking, etc. The degree of cross-linking decides porosity, while the size of the resin decides permeability.
 It affects the flow of solvent through the column.
 Porosity controls the total or partial exclusion of larger ions.
 The acid or base strength of resin is also an important factor.

 Nature of exchanging ions